risk-first/website/menagerie/Map-And-Territory-Risk.md

 When faced with so many mis-aligned objectives, it seemed completely hopeless to concentrate on the task at hand.
 But then, a colleague was able to nihilistically add one final layer to this onion by saying:

-8. It's all about chasing money, which is bullshit, because life is bullshit.
+8. "It's all about chasing money, which is bullshit, because life is bullshit."

 ### Picking Fights